 I just realized I’ve never made AutoSlash Travel Website of the Week.
-That’s obviously an oversight on my part since it’s definitely one of—if not the—best place to find the cheapest rental cars.
+That’s obviously an oversight on my part since it’s definitely one of best place to find the cheapest rental cars.
 It’s simple to use, too: You input your pick-up and drop-off locations, dates, and times and then select your vehicle type.
 It will then ask you to indicate if you are a member of any of these organizations: AAA/CAA, AARP, Entertainment Book, USAA, or warehouse clubs like BJ’s or Costco.
 (Note: Don’t lie if you’re not a member since rental companies can ask for proof at the rental counter and if you’re not, your price will jump.)

 The final step is inputting your name and email since that’s how they send you the quote.
 The site lays it out: “Why do we need your email address?
 In 30 minutes or less you’ll receive a quote via email with the best discounted rates we can find for your rental.
 Don’t worry, we’ll never sell, share, or use your email address for anything other than letting you know what deals we found.”
 Every time I’ve used it the email has arrived within 15 minutes with a link that goes to a page that lists all the car companies, places to book (usually Priceline) and prices.